tammyk7/auction-mvc/java/hydra-training-modules/Module_1_Distributed_system_basics/Module 1.md

 Authentication and authorization mechanisms play a vital role in securing REST APIs.
 Developers can employ techniques like API keys, OAuth, or JSON Web Tokens (JWT) to verify the identity of the clients and restrict access to sensitive resources.

+### REST Code Sample
+Run the `com.weareadaptive.rest.Main` class in folder `code/rest`.

+- The code sample uses a Vertx REST Server and client to communicate.

 ## WebSockets

 WebSockets are a communication protocol that enables real-time, bidirectional communication between a client and a server over a single, long-lived connection.
 Unlike REST APIs, which are request-response based, WebSockets provide a persistent connection that allows for continuous data exchange and instant updates.

 WebSockets are particularly useful for applications that require real-time updates, such as chat applications, collaborative tools, or real-time monitoring systems.
 They provide efficient and low-latency communication, allowing for instant data transmission between the client and the server.

+### WebSocket Code Sample
+Run the `com.weareadaptive.websockets.Main` class in folder `code/websockets`.

+- The code sample uses a Vertx WebSocket Server and client to communicate.

 ### REST vs WebSockets